chesterbr/chesterbr.github.io/_posts/2018-05-21-replacing-a-nintendo-switch-pro-controller-analog-stick.markdown

 ---
 layout: post
-title: "Replacing a Nintendo Switch Pro Controller's Analog Stick"
+title: "Replacing a Nintendo Switch Pro Controller Analog Stick"
 date: 2018-05-21 14:00
 og_image: /img/2018/05/joystick_2_l.jpg
 description: "It seems analog sticks are the first thing to fail in controllers nowadays.
 Here is how I replaced mine."